Murali-Learner/TechI/README.md

 - **Theming**: Switch between dark and light themes to match your preference.
 - **In-App WebView**: View entire articles within the app itself.
 - **Efficient HTTP Calls**: Uses isolates for HTTP calls to avoid disturbing the main thread during API calls.
+- **Caching**: Implemented caching with Hive DB to avoid repetitive API calls, storing news articles by their IDs for faster retrieval.
+- **Bookmark Support**: Allows users to bookmark news articles using Hive DB, so they can easily save and read them later.

 https://github.com/user-attachments/assets/196a67d1-2544-47f0-b267-5eba8b8a5f48